williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-Ensure full control and all the other boxes are checked
+Ensure full control and all the other boxes are checked, click ok.

 </p>
 <br />